fehertoypeter/FluentAir/src/DevelopmentTasks.md

 ### Firebase Data Synchronization

 The app should function as it currently does but additionally save changes to Firebase when modifying local state.
+Only modification is that in the comment section loged in user can see the ... menu, edit , delete option only for its own comments or replys.

 #### Data Save Points in `QuizApp.js`